 While my book club has exceeded my hopes for the community I craved, I spent the first two months in my new city floundering.
 Imagine if I’d been a brand new employee treading in a sea of change, desperate for the same.

 A well-executed staff appreciation solution enables you to customize a wide variety of achievements, offers you transparent analytics, streamlines your processes so you can focus on more important tasks, and engages employees at all levels in your organization.

 As your business grows and adds new hires — especially remote workers and employees relocating for their jobs — it’s imperative that you establish a culture that supports and elevates employees through these transitions.
 If new hires can’t establish themselves as a crucial part of your company culture and community, your best kept secrets may slip under the drowning waters of a murky culture.

-This article was authored by Sarah Payne.
-Sarah is an Account Executive at Fond with over five years of experience in launching, managing, and selling the world’s largest rewards and recognition programs.
+Sarah Payne is an Enterprise Account Executive at Fond with over five years of experience in launching, managing, and selling the world’s largest rewards and recognition programs.
 Sarah has a diverse background in oncology, the non-profit sector, and she’s even owned her own bakery.
 When she’s not collaborating to build the world’s best organizational cultures, Sarah loves to read, play the piano, travel, and spend time with her two greatest accomplishments, her daughters.